 The essay accompanying the exhibition defines Errázuriz’s mission as to “visually reintegrate” people living on the margins “into a society that has juridically and economically rejected them.”1 By immersing the viewer in the peripheries of Chilean society, into the brothels and gyms populated by socially isolated men, Errázuriz’s photographs not only put an individual face on oppression, they also highlight a resilience inherent in the human spirit.

-Paz Errázuriz / MATRIX 251 is on view at UC Berkeley Art Museum and Pacific Film Archive, in Berekeley, through March 30, 2014.
+Paz Errázuriz / MATRIX 251 is on view at UC Berkeley Art Museum and Pacific Film Archive (BAMPFA), in Berekeley, through March 30, 2014.